Know a bit about water softeners, but wondering whether they’re useful enough to be worth the investment?

 There are certain cleaning tasks that are more painful than others, and scrubbing limescale off your shower screen is one of them.

 Mineral buildup is near-impossible to remove with normal cleaning products.
-They only touch the surface of your bathroom fixtures.
 Only the deadly chemical stuff can lift stubborn hardness scaling.

 Imagine how many hours of cleaning you could save by installing a water softener.

 Soft water doesn’t form scale, so once you’ve scrubbed the existing scale out of your bathroom, you’ll never need to do it again.
 If you despise cleaning as much as the rest of us, this might just be one of your favorite benefits of water softeners.

 7. Allows Water Heaters to Warm Up Faster

 Calcium and magnesium mineral scale builds up inside your hot water tank, forming a layer of insulation between the tank and the heating elements.

 Because of this, your water heater takes much longer than usual to heat up water, and hot water costs more money than it should.

 Installing a whole house water softener system before your heater prevents this problem entirely.